 Wine is one of life’s little luxuries that should be enjoyed far more regularly than once per year.
-Nonetheless, Drink Wine Day is that special moment where millions can raise a glass to the benefits it brings while also paying homage to the winemakers of previous generations.
+Nonetheless, National Drink Wine Day is that special moment where millions can raise a glass to the benefits it brings while also paying homage to the winemakers of previous generations.

-History of Drink Wine Day
+History of National Drink Wine Day

 The history of wine itself can be dated back over 8,000 years to winemakers in the Eurasian region that is now Georgia.
 The alcoholic beverage has played a major part in society ever since and has been drunk in all four corners of the globe for many generations.
 Iranians, Italians, and Europeans in the Balkans all have rich histories of wine production that date back to ancient times while China created very similar alcoholic beverages as early as 7,000BC.